-After years of being diplomats in France and England, my family was sent to the countryside and given a fantastic estate, one that I would be born in, grow up and remain trapped in for the rest of my life.
+After years of being diplomats in France and England, my family was sent to the countryside and given a fantastic estate - this one that we're currently in.

-Things were bad back then - everyday a new rebellion, every night, a new attempt to attack the palace.
-There was little that remained of what had made the country so great- not the money, but more the faith of the people in their government.
+Things were bad back then - everyday a new rebellion, every night a new attempt to attack the palace.
+There was little that remained of what made the country so great- by that, I don't mean the money, but rather the faith of the people in their government.

-But then came the outside invaders with World War II, posing a bigger threat than our own civil war, and forcing the politically divided nation to pick up their weapons and fight alongside each other.
+But then came the outside invaders with World War II, posing a bigger threat than our own civil war, and forcing the politically divided nation of people fighting each other to turn their weapons and fight alongside each other.
 My eldest brother fought, and then my second, and then my third.
 We shed the noble blood of our family, just as everyone else had.
 We were about to send off my father at the time the war finally ended.

 By 1950, half of my kin had fled to Taiwan.
 The other half were already arrested by the new Communist government.
 I was imprisoned within this house that I had once grown up in.
 I could not leave, nor could I communicate with the outside world in any way.
 I could never see my family again.
-I was the poster child of the old republic, and so I bore the weight of all our faults on my back, I wore the expressions of snobby nobility on my face.
+I was the poster child of the old republic, and so I bore the weight of all our faults on my back, I was pictured with the expression of snobby nobility constantly on my face.
 They devised for me a life worse than death.